Firdevs64/geocam-notes-pwa/README.md

 🔹Theme and background colors
 🔹Start URL
 🔹Standalone display mode
-Thanks to HTTPS hosting and the manifest configuration, the application can be installed on mobile devices and used like a native app.
+Thanks to HTTPS hosting via GitHub Pages and proper manifest configuration, the application can be installed on mobile devices and used similarly to a native application.

 NATIVE DEVICE FEATURES
 The application uses the following native device features: